Javascript API

 SliderInstance.dispatch(Slider.createAction(actionMap.DISABLE));

-Same dictionaries are provided for States:
+Same dictionaries are provided for State

 javascript